dmh2000/retrosheet/doc/retro-chapter-3/index.md

 // the type definition of a Person object in the MLB context type Person struct

-// LoadPersonnel reads the retrosheet personnel json file and returns a slice of
+// ReadPersonnel reads the retrosheet personnel json file and returns a slice of
 // Person's
-func LoadPersonnel(fname string) ([]Person, error)
+func ReadPersonnel(fname string) ([]Person, error)
 ```

 ## Teams